 I opened up this post telling you a story.
 A story about the struggles my wife and I had early on in our marriage.
 Truth is, we still struggle despite what you might see on Facebook or Instagram.
 One powerful lesson we learned from our early struggles is that we were not alone in those struggles.
 And so we started openly sharing about them.

 Most recently we have come out of a hard and difficult season as we adjust to living and leading a ministry here in New England.
 There will always be a fight for our marriage, but I don’t share that so that you sympathize with me.
 I share it because I want those around us to see Christ transforming us and our marriage.
 I share so that others can pray for us, encourage us, and at times exhort us.

 The Apostle Paul summarizes the Biblically authentic life we all need to model.

 “Not that I have already reached the goal or am already perfect, but I make every effort to take hold of it because I also have been taken hold of by Christ Jesus.
 Brothers and sisters, I do not consider myself to have taken hold of it.
 But one thing I do: Forgetting what is behind and reaching forward to what is ahead, I pursue as my goal the prize promised by God’s heavenly call in Christ Jesus.”

 Go and live authentic, imperfect, messy lives before a broken world so that others may see Jesus redeem and transform you into His image.

-Roy Baldwin is a husband, dad, son. and Director of Monadnock Bible Conference.
-His life mission is to lead and love his family & extend Grace to all.
-Former Director of Parenting and Youth at Focus on the Family, Roy has also worked for over 20 years working with at-risk youth and families.
-You can follow Roy on Twitter @Baldwin_Roy.
+Roy Baldwin is a husband, dad, and son.
+He currently serves as CEO for Christian Heritage, a foster care agency in Nebraska.
+He is the former Director of Parenting and Youth at Focus on the Family and Executive Director of Camp Monadnock.
+Roy has worked for over 25 years working with at-risk youth and families.
+You can learn more about Roy at LinkedIn.